EncryptEx/machine-control-monitoring/README.md

 - AI-powered chatbot for troubleshooting and monitoring via **Ollama's Llama 3.2**.
 - Interactive HMI built in **Unity** for real-time control and visualization.
 - Dockerized architecture for easy deployment.
-- Bridge between Unity and Ollama with FastAPI
+- Bridge between Unity and Ollama with FastAPI.

 ---